When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Chain-of-Thought Analysis Figures

 \subsection{Reasoning Shift from Identity-Driven to Payoff-Optimal}

-In figure \ref{fig:cot_reasoning_shift}, the left panel (Qwen 32B) demonstrates the dramatic shift: with personas, identity-driven keywords dominate (particularly short-term thinking in hidden-payoff conditions), but without personas and with visible payoffs, payoff-optimal keywords surge dramatically, with strategic keywords appearing 368 times (unique to this condition).
-The right panel (Qwen 7B) shows a similar but less pronounced pattern.
-This visualization directly demonstrates how removing role identity bias enables a transition from identity-aligned to payoff-optimal reasoning, correlating with the observed Nash equilibrium achievement patterns (65-90\% Nash in economic scenarios for Qwen models when personas are removed and payoffs are visible).
+Figure \ref{fig:cot_reasoning_shift}, left panel (Qwen-32B): with personas, identity-driven keywords dominate, particularly short-term thinking in hidden-payoff conditions.
+Without personas and with visible payoffs, payoff-optimal keywords increase sharply: strategic keywords appear 368 times, exclusively in this condition.
+The right panel (Qwen-7B) shows a similar but less pronounced pattern.
+Removing role identity bias shifts reasoning from identity-aligned to payoff-optimal, corresponding to the 65-90\% Nash attainment rates in Tragedy-dominant scenarios for Qwen models under the no-persona + visible-payoffs condition.